Zone of the Enders: The 2nd Runner: Plot

 In a secured complex, Dingo and Ken find Lloyd who tells Dingo to fight him if he wants Jehuty's upgrade.
 After defeating Lloyd in combat, he has Ken's help to upgrade Jehuty.
 While Jehuty is being upgraded, Nohman flies in and attacks Dingo.
-Lloyd helps Dingo able to escape but is killed by Nohman in the process.
+Lloyd helps Dingo escape but is killed by Nohman in the process.
 As Ken is left behind Dingo learns she is actually a BAHRAM member whose father was one of Dingo's former comrades and that his death resulted in her wish to get revenge on Nohman.

 Dingo meets up with Leo again, and they travel to Aumaan.
 Once there, they battle what they think to be Anubis, but it is later revealed to be a decoy with Ken inside.
 Nohman cripples Jehuty and flees the facility, destroying it.
 Ken tells Dingo and Leo that Aumaan is actually on Phobos, the largest moon of Mars.
 The three enter compressed space, where Dingo battles Anubis along the way.
 Upon reaching Phobos, Dingo does battle with Nohman again, this time destroying Anubis, but not before Nohman can activate Aumaan.
 Dingo manages to prevent the detonation by throwing Anubis' head into the core, and escapes with Leo.
 After the battle, Dingo is nursed back to health.